A transformation driven by ecological and financial factors and changing consumption patterns.

 Leasing responds to changes in society

-This form of financing is unique in its ability to adapt to changes in society, for instance by responding to the circular economy, the desire to gain access to usage rather than to a good, the desire to regularly upgrade equipment, and the desire to have access to “full-service” solutions.
+This form of financing is unique in its ability to adapt to changes in society, for instance by responding to the circular economy, the preference to gain access to usage rather than to own a good, the desire to regularly upgrade equipment, and the need to have access to “full-service” solutions.

-Although the months of the pandemic have ground many of the French and global economies to a halt, companies have used this opportunity to adapt their workspaces and equip their employees with computers and mobile phones.
+Although the months of the pandemic have ground many of the French and global economies to a halt, companies have used this opportunity to adapt their workspaces and equip their employees with laptops and mobile phones to support remote work.
 And by making extensive use of leasing, they free up some of their own funds.

 Even the government advocates the use of leasing to facilitate access to electric vehicles.
 A measure introduced by Macron allows young people, those working in the social and medical professions and those on the lowest incomes to acquire an electric vehicle for less than €100 per month under a PLO agreement.
-The first year of this initiative, starting in September 2022, will see 100,000 vehicles leased for a sum of €50 million.
+The first year of this initiative that started in September 2022, will see 100,000 vehicles leased for a sum of €50 million.